Billy Long: Commissioner of Internal Revenue Service

-Long was confirmed by the U.S. Senate on June 12, 2025 by a 53–44 vote.
-He was sworn-in four days later on June 16, 2025.
+Long was confirmed by the U.S. Senate on June 12, 2025, by a 53–44 vote.
+He was sworn in four days later on June 16, 2025.

-On August 8, 2025, President Trump removed Long as commissioner of the IRS, less than two months after his confirmation.
+On August 8, 2025, President Trump removed Long as IRS commissioner, less than two months after his confirmation.
 Treasury Secretary Scott Bessent became acting commissioner.

-Long wrote on social media that Trump had asked him to become ambassador to Iceland.
+Ambassadorship to Iceland nomination

+On his removal as IRS commissioner, Trump had asked Long to become his ambassador to Iceland.
+Long was vetted as competent to serve in the post by the State Department in November 2025.
+Long was nominated to serve as the U.S. Ambassador to Iceland.

+During his confirmation hearing, Long suggested that Iceland could become the 52nd U.S. state, amid rising tensions over Greenland, the threats from Donald Trump about making Canada become the 51st state of USA, and the 2026 United States intervention in Venezuela.
+This resulted in an Icelandic petition demanding that Long should be rejected as an ambassador to Iceland.

+While awaiting confirmation, he served as a Senior Advisor for the Office of Personnel Management.

+Long was narrowly confirmed by the U.S. Senate on May 18, 2026 by a 46 to 43 vote.

 Political positions

 Donald Trump

 Long was an early enthusiastic supporter of Donald Trump, and claimed to have coined the phrase "getting on the Trump train."
 Trump has praised him, saying "He (Billy) is an extremely hard worker, and respected by all, especially by those who know him in Congress."

 After Joe Biden won the 2020 presidential election and Donald Trump refused to concede, Long pushed Trump's false claims of voter fraud in the election.
 In December 2020, Long supported an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the election based on allegations of fraud.

 Long supported President Donald Trump's 2017 executive order banning entry to the U.S. to citizens of seven Muslim-majority countries.